tomtucker18/demoapp-color/README.md

 - **port** Port where the application should be started.
 Default (8080)
 - **version** App version Default(none)
 - **threshold** Threshold from where the successrate is considered successful Default (0.95)

+## Build

+There is a [`buildscript.sh`](./buildscript.sh) which automatically builds and publishes the app.

+**Be really careful with this script!**

+It builds and tags the docker images and pushes them to the Docker Hub.
+It overwrites the existing images.
+So make sure you only run the script if the changes you've applied are ready to be released.

+### Buildprocess

+1. Update the version field in the package.json file according to semver.
+2. Log into Docker Hub with `docker login -u betapenguin`
+3. Run the script `./buildscript.sh`
+4. Check if the images are uploaded and make sure they are working properly.